Skip to main content

 Key Findings

-• Champion archetype preferences correlate with HEXACO personality dimensions
+• Champion archetype preferences tend to align with HEXACO personality dimensions

 • Assassin mains score higher on risk-taking and sensation-seeking measures

-• Support players demonstrate elevated Honesty-Humility and Agreeableness
+• Support players show elevated Honesty-Humility and Agreeableness

-• Your playstyle reveals personality traits you may not consciously recognize
+• Your playstyle may reveal personality traits you do not consciously recognize

 Klaus Decaux